NickChen14/git-hook-jira/README.md

 3. yarn prepare
 4. create branch
 5. write some code
-6. git commit by using command line
+6. try to push by using command line
-7. test